bootique/bootique-kafka/README.md

 Configure parameters in the YAML.
 Note that practically all of these settings can be overidden when obtaining a specific Producer or Consumer instance via ```io.bootique.kafka.client.KafkaClientFactory```.
-So this is just a collection of defaults or a template of the most typical Producer or Consumer:
+So this is just a collection of defaults for the most typical Producer or Consumer:

 ```yaml
 kafka: